Ziphinch/Gemini-CLI-UI-with-MCP-Server-Config/README.md

 # Gemini-CLI-UI-with-MCP-Server-Config
 -----------------------------------------
-a Friendly UI for Gemini CLI - That have the ability to connect to MCP Tools &amp; Serveses via Local Server - using a config JSON files
+a Friendly UI for Gemini CLI - That have the ability to connect to MCP Tools &amp; Services via Local Server - using a config JSON files
 -------------------------------------------------------------------------------------------------------------------------------------------
 # Gemini CLI UI